JozefiakBJ/JavaATM-SQL/README.md

 This project aims to show a little bit dose of my skils of programming, knowledge about JAVA, SQL, OOP, Clean Code and architecture patterns.

-To run needs only JAVA and mySQL
+To run needs only JAVA and mySQL.

 ### Installation

-1. Clone the repo
+1. Clone the repo.
    ```sh
    git clone https://github.com/jozefiakBJ/JavaATM-SQL.git
    ```

-2. Run mySQL and run atm.sql from repo
+2. Run mySQL and run atm.sql from repo.

-3. Set up your connection to DB in DBConnector class
+3. Set up your connection to DB in DBConnector class.

-4. Run project in IntelliJ or other IDE and happily enjoy your own ATM
+4. Run project in IntelliJ or other IDE and happily enjoy your own ATM.

 <p align="right">(<a href="#top">back to top</a>)</p>